AryanT10/INTRO/README.md

 🧑🏻‍💻 Currently, I'm exploring various domains of programming and software development, eager to apply my learning in real-world projects

-🔭 I am learning `React` for the understanding of `UI/UX fundamentals`, `C++` for `object-oriented concepts`, `JS algorithms`, and `data structures`.
-I'm continuously exploring new concepts and techniques to enhance my coding abilities. <b> <i> " Learn until the Stack overflows " </i> </b>.
+🔭 I am learning `MERN` stack for the understanding of `FULLSTACK-DEVELOPMENT`, `JS algorithms`, and ` DSA `.
+I'm continuously exploring new concepts and techniques to enhance my programming abilities. <b> <i> " Learn until the Stack overflows " </i> </b>.

-😁 My GitHub repository serves as a platform to share my work, inspire fellow beginners, and provide a valuable resource for experienced programmers.
-I welcome feedback and suggestions to improve and grow as a developer.
+🥅 Building dynamic, scalable web applications that leverage the power of `MERN`

-💬 Ask me about `ANYTHING`, cause i will come back with an answer..
+💬 Ask me about `ANYTHING`.
+I will make sure to learn from everything

-🦉 Thank you for visiting my GitHub profile, and I invite you to explore my projects.
-Let's continue our learning and coding journey together!
+🦉 Thank you for visiting my GitHub profile, Let's continue our learning and coding journey together!

 <hr>
 <h3 align="left">Connect with me:</h3>